SanderMertens/dDDS/README.md

  * Typedefs
  * Enumerations
  * Arrays
+ * Octet
+ * Char
+ * Float
+ * Double

-Adding support for these types is relatively straightforward.
+Adding support for these types is straightforward as most of the types are already natively supported in Corto.